-The State of Tennessee is in the process of developing a Statewide Long Range Multi- Modal Transportation Plan that, for the first time, will provide a statewide plan integrating all transportation modes.
-The Plan will result in a 25 year transportation vision, a 10 year transportation program, and a 3 year program of projects.
-The Plan is expected to be completed during the summer of 2005.
+The State of Tennessee is in the process of developing a Statewide Long Range Multi-Modal Transportation Plan that, for the first time, will provide a statewide plan integrating all transportation modes.
+The plan will result in a 25-year transportation vision, a 10-year transportation program, and a 3-year program of projects.

 The Tennessee Department of Transportation (TDOT) is required to develop a State Transportation Improvement Program (STIP), which includes a list of all transportation projects in Tennessee that will receive federal funding.
-Jurisdictions throughout the Region outside of the TPO can submit projects to be placed in the STIP through a consultation process that involves TDOT and the East Tennessee Development District (ETDD).
+Jurisdictions throughout the Region outside of the TPO can submit projects to be placed in the STIP through the East Tennessee South Rural Planning Organization (RPO), a consultation process that involves TDOT and the East Tennessee Development District (ETDD).

 In August of 2003, the Commissioner of TDOT announced the future of the fifteen road projects across the State that were reviewed by a University of Tennessee team.
 Four of these projects lie within the Knoxville Region.

-TDOT is currently conducting a modified Context Sensitive Solutions (CSS) process for the design of SR 475 Knoxville Parkway (formally known as the Knoxville Regional Beltway Orange Route).
-The Knoxville Parkway currently consists of a 1,000' wide corridor extending from the I-40/ I-75 junction in Loudon County, through Hardin Valley, crossing Pellissippi Parkway south of Oak Ridge Highway, continuing into Anderson County, and terminating at I-75 north of Raccoon Valley Road.
-A group of 19 members made up of government representatives, special interest groups, and community representatives known as the Knoxville Regional Parkway Design Resource Team will make a recommendation to the Commissioner of TDOT concerning the design of the facility by the spring of 2006.
+The Knoxville Parkway is a 1,000' wide corridor extending from the I-40/ I-75 junction in Loudon County, through Hardin Valley, crossing Pellissippi Parkway south of Oak Ridge Highway, continuing into Anderson County, and terminating at I-75 north of Raccoon Valley Road.
+The Knoxville Parkway Design Resource Team, a group of 19 members made up of government representatives, special interest groups, and community representatives, developed a recommendation on the design and alignment of the SR475 beltway and forwarded this recommendation onto the TDOT Commissioner in April 2006.
+The recommendation proposes a 4-lane parkway built to a 70mph design speed.
+The Team also asked TDOT to consider improvements to the local road system and designate the corridor a Tennessee Parkway or Scenic Highway.
+The Commissioner, in July 2006, accepted this recommendation in full.

 The James White Parkway Extension was referred to local government by TDOT for further review.
-The TPO, in coordination with the Metropolitan Planning Commission and community representatives from the area developed twelve scenarios that considered facility design, function, and terminus, including a "no build" scenario.
+The TPO, in coordination with the Metropolitan Planning Commission and community representatives from the area, developed twelve scenarios that considered facility design, function, and terminus, including a "no build" scenario.
 The Knoxville City Council, Knox County Commission, and TPO Executive Board adopted resolutions recommending to TDOT that the James White Parkway be extended from the current proposed terminus at Chapman Highway near Little Switzerland Road to Governor John Sevier Highway as a parkway.
 Also included in the recommendation were proposals to eliminate the Red Bud Road interchange, reevaluate the Island Home interchange, reduce the design speed, make improvements to Chapman Highway, restrict land uses along the corridor, and prepare an Environmental Impact Study all through a Context Sensitive Solutions process.

-Pellissippi Parkway, from its terminus at SR 35 to US 321, will proceed as planned as soon as legal conjunctions are settled and upon completion of environmental documents.
+Pellissippi Parkway, from its terminus at SR 35 to US 321, will proceed as planned.
+Environmental review is currently underway and design charettes are scheduled to begin in 2007.

 The widening of US 321 from Gatlinburg to Pittman Center will proceed, however, significant consultation with local officials and the public will be used to consider modifications to the design of the road.
+The Federal Highway Administration awarded a Scenic and Cultural Corridor Plan grant to develop a corridor study for US 321 from Lenoir City to Carter County.